-- Fatali's Boneyard - after visiting the dinosaur tracks continue South about .3 miles till you reach an open area.
-Fatali's boneyard is on the right (West).
-The loose rocks are called Box Rocks.
+After visiting the dinosaur tracks continue south about .3 miles till you reach an open area.
+Fifty yards or so to the west lies a small brown and yellow striped area with some rocks that look like a #D tic-tac-toe board lying on the stripes.
+The area was named "The Boneyard" by photographer Michael Fatali.
+The loose rocks are called lace or box rocks.
 Please do not move them, they are fragile.
-The rock in Fatali's picture has already been damaged.
-Wait until the cliffs to the West are in shadow before beginning to shoot, the dark background will offset the boneyard nicely.
-Stay until the sun goes behind the cliffs to the west and the boneyard starts to fall into shadow.
-Note - the boneyard is also very good at dawn, light hits it very early.
-Shooting in the "blue hour" also may work well?
+Wait until the cliffs to the northwest of The Boneyard are in shadow before shooting; the dark background of the cliffs contrasts with The Boneyard nicely.
+Stay until the sun goes behind the cliffs to the west and The Boneyard starts to fall into shadow.
+If you are feeling energetic you can Note that The Boneyard is also very good at dawn, light hits it just after sunrise with March and September being optimal times to shoot it at dawn.

 After leaving The Boneyard head down the sandy wash which runs south-east.
 In .2 miles turn more to the south into Sand Cove Wash.
 Continue up Sand Cove Wash about 100 yards and hike up to the teepees to your east (left).
 This area contains beautiful sandstone curves and is called Sand Cove.
 It is best captured late afternoon just before it goes into shadow.
 A wide-angle lens is needed.
 Sand Cove is largely in shadow in the morning.
 Stay at Sand Cove until it starts going into shadow.